Solicitors Specialising in Lease Extension and Freehold Purchase

 Click here to read more about the Right To Manage and how it works

-When either buying a freehold or applying to extend your lease, you are dealing with some tricky parts of the law.
+Whether you want to extend your lease or buy your freehold, you are dealing with some tricky parts of the law.
 And the vast majority of property solicitors don’t deal with lease extension or enfranchisement regularly – if ever.